mitchlloyd/mitchlloyd.github.io/_posts/2016-01-22-programming-feedback.md

 top-down design approach.

-I also hold the idea of top-down design dear, but I've found myself using very few test doubles in the last couple years.
+I also hold the idea of top-down design dear, but I've found myself using very few test doubles recently.
 As Justin did in his screencasts, I decided to chronicle an implementation of Conway's Game of Life and reflect on my current programming approach.

 Part 1
 ------